 A criminal defendant alleging a Brady violation bears the burden to show prejudice, to show a reasonable probability that the undisclosed evidence would have produced a different verdict.
 To establish a Brady violation, the defendant must show that the evidence at issue was favorable to the accused, either because it is exculpatory or is impeaching; that the evidence was suppressed, willfully or inadvertently by the state; because the evidence was material, its suppression resulted in prejudice; and the defendant did not possess the evidence nor could he obtain it himself with any reasonable diligence.
 A “reasonable probability” is a probability sufficient to undermine confidence in the outcome.
 United States v.
 Bagley, 473 U.S. 667 (1985); U.S. v.
 Agurs, 427 U.S. 97 (1976); Strickler v.
 Greene, 527 U.S. 263 (1999).

-Examples of Brady Material that must be disclosed
+Examples of Brady material that must be disclosed include:

 Smith v.
 Cain, 132 S. Ct.
 627 (U.S. 2012): Smith was convicted of murdering five people in an armed robbery and sentenced to life in prison without parole.
 The decision was based on the testimony of a single eyewitness, who survived the shooting rampage that was committed by several men.
 After being convicted, Smith obtained detective’s notes, which contained statements by the witness that conflicted with his testimony identifying him as a perpetrator and indicated he could not identify any of the men involved in the robbery.
 The Supreme Court held 8-1 that the failure to disclose the witness’ statements violated Brady.